propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.52 - 2023-07-14 =
+* New 'Map Link' Elementor widget allowing you to add a link/button to a map of the property location.
+Includes an option to choose how the map opens (in new tab, embedded in lightbox or iframe in lightbox)
+* Allow choosing of default department in Elementor Search Form widget
+* Improved the responsiveness of the Elementor 'Gallery' widget to work and look better on mobile.
+Now only shows 2 images with link to show more instead of a long list of 6 images
+* Similar properties to work on commercial properties and not throw an error in PHP8 when price of the property in question is empty
+* Added ability to record offers and sales on commercial sales properties
+* Added 'minimum_price' attribute to [recent_properties] shortcode
+* Added the ability to delete enquiries when a property is deleted through use of a new filter 'propertyhive_delete_enquiries_on_property_delete'
+* Take into account current day when deciding if license key has expired

 = 1.5.51 - 2023-06-08 =
 * Added new "Let Available From" Elementor widget